cr3a7ure/gira/README.md

 - giblog: display **Backlog** in the form of `<type>: <title>`
 - giwip: display **Work In Progress** in the form of `<type>: <title>`
 - gidone: display **Done** in the form of `<type>: <title>` from the git log history of the file.
+- giadd: add a feature by its title as in `git giadd "new feature - populate later"`.

 Those are some aliases came to mind, more will be added.